avagait/pfmgait/README.mva.txt

 ~~~~~~~~

 This package contains:
- - Matlab code for computing the audio-visual descriptors proposed in [1].
+ - Matlab code for computing the multimodal gait descriptors proposed in [1] and based on [2].

 Prerequisites
 ~~~~~~~~~~~~~